twilson63/cu/docs/SECURE_RELAY_ARCHITECTURE.md

 ## Overview

-This document describes a comprehensive architecture for building a secure relay service that enables Lua WASM compute containers to make LLM API requests without exposing API keys to the client.
+This document describes a comprehensive architecture for building a secure relay service that enables Cu WASM compute containers to make LLM API requests without exposing API keys to the client.
 The system leverages wallet-based authentication, encrypted secret vaults, and the sandboxed nature of WASM for enhanced security.

 ## Table of Contents